Joeyh021/mentea/README.md

   - Run `pytest` to make sure any changes you made haven't broken anything
 - `pylint` is a linter used to catch common issues in python code.
   - This will throw some false positives but is useful to catch common errors and point out things that are typically easily missed
-- CI is currently gated on `mypy`, `black`, and `pytest` all passing.
+- CI is currently gated on `black`, and `pytest` passing.
 If any of these throw errors, you won't be able to merge code into the repo
-  - Just because it isn't also gated on `pylint` doesn't mean you shouldn't check code with it, as it also makes life easier for the person reviewing your code
+  - Just because it isn't also gated on `pylint` or `mypy` doesn't mean you shouldn't check code with it, as it also makes life easier for the person reviewing your code, and picks up common bugs.

 ### Editing the Client side form system
 - If you don't need to make any changes then please don't!